-If FSM 10 was installed before F1E v23.11 Release:

-If the FSM Endpoint profile was switched to Network Proxy mode before upgrading to F1E v23.11 build, it requires a manual minor update of the profile on the FSM site.
-Minor change, e.g. profile description, will be sufficient to increase the profile version.
-It has to be done after v23.11 F1E clients are upgraded on the endpoints.
+If FSM 10 was installed before F1E v23.11 release, switching to Network Proxy mode requires a manual minor update of the profile on the FSM site.
+After v23.11 F1E clients are upgraded on the endpoints, a simple modification, for example, profile description adjustment is adequate to increment the profile version.

-If FSM 10 is upgraded along with F1E v23.11 Release:

-After the FSM gets upgraded, make sure your profile is configured to be in Browser Extensions mode, until the F1E clients are updated to v23.11.
-After the v23.11 gets installed on the endpoint, please change the FSM profile to Network Proxy mode.
+if FSM 10 is upgraded concurrently with the F1E v23.11 release, ensure that the profile is configured to be in Browser Extensions mode until the F1E clients are updated to v23.11.
+Once v23.11 is installed on the endpoints, the FSM profile should be changed to Network Proxy mode.

-- On FSM 10 or later, setup your profile to be in browser extensions mode. - Install v21.07 or later with 8.9.0 classifier + browser extensions manually or via MDM. - Upgrade to latest F1E version with latest classifier using MDM for silent install.
-3) - Switch Web Traffic Detection Mode to Inline Proxy. - Update your profile. - Open browsers and verify if extensions are removed or enabled. - Open Activity Monitor and ensure the fpnpd process is running.
+- On FSM 10 or later, setup your profile to be in browser extensions mode. - Upgrade to latest F1E version with latest classifier using MDM for silent install. - Switch Web Traffic Detection Mode to Inline Proxy. - Update your profile.
+4) - 5) Open browsers, and verify if extensions are removed. - Open Activity Monitor, and ensure the fpnpd process is running.